acoustic-content-samples/wch-site-application/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Use the `npm run start-dev-tools` command to load the developer tools UI.
+Read more [here](https://www.npmjs.com/package/wch-site-developer-tools).

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in